mbarker84/humane-web-manifesto/src/sections/03-manifesto.md

 ### Accessible

 Our websites should meet people where they are.
-They should be accessible to all, regardless of race, gender, age, ability, or economic status.
+They should be accessible to people with disabilities, and take into account the many different ways people might access the web.
+They should be empowering and equitable, not provide additional barriers.

 ### Inclusive

-Our websites should not discriminate against groups of users, and gatekeeping should be avoided.
+Our websites should not discriminate against based on race, gender, age, orientation, ability, class or economic status.
+Gatekeeping should be avoided.

 ### Safe